 Coach Kung Fu Reyes, with his military background coming into play, knew exactly what to do for his hurting soldier.
 After team captain Sisi Rondina’s patented “cherry bomb” of a kill put UST at match point, Coach Reyes pulled her and veteran setter Alex Cabanos out for impact spiker Dimdim “Boom” Pacres and young Alina Bicar.
 He kept EJ on the floor, as if saluting her for her courage and assuring her that he still believes in her.
 Some people may have questioned this move by the charismatic coach, but he has managed to bring his team this far to merit his players’ trust.

 Coach Reyes’ move must have confused the opponents.
 Without spitfire Rondina and EJ hurting, the Lady Bulldogs could only guess who the Tigresses would turn to for scoring.
 As it turned out, EJ became a decoy.
-The last two points were masterfully done, with Bicar setting up Pacres.
+The last two points were masterfully done: first by a Sisi Rondina “cherry bomb”.
+The final point came with Bicar setting up Pacres.
 The first try was successfully returned by the opponent.
 But both Bicar and Pacres would not be denied.
 Another well placed set and a cleverly placed spike by the duo won the game for the gritty Tigresses.

 Pacres and Bicar hardly played their usual minutes during the first four sets.
 Lesser players would have crumbled under pressure, but they found an additional cause to win through EJ’s fighting heart.